Our Services

 These could signal a need for dose reevaluation, alternative therapies or assessment of other underlying issues.

 You don't have to navigate GI side effects alone.
-If you're experiencing concerning symptoms, try using a free Medically approved LLM Symptom Checker Chat Bot to get personalized insights and help prepare for a more productive conversation with your healthcare provider about your metformin side effects.
+If you're unsure whether your symptoms are related to metformin or require medical attention, try Ubie's free AI-powered symptom checker to get personalized insights in just 3 minutes and help prepare for a more productive conversation with your healthcare provider.

 Switching from metformin IR to XR can be an effective way to reduce GI side effects while maintaining strong blood sugar control.
 However, it's not one-size-fits-all.
 Balancing efficacy, cost, convenience and personal tolerance is key.